arnokha/common_convolutions/README.md

 -------------
 #### TODO
- 1. Include actual rounded weights of filters, with descriptions if possble.
+ 1. Include actual rounded weights of filters, with descriptions if possible.
 Also include their frequency.
+ 2. Aggregate multiples of the same filters together.
- 2. Frequency by what layers they occur in (bottom 1/3, middle 1/3, top 1/3)
+ 3. Frequency by what layers they occur in (bottom 1/3, middle 1/3, top 1/3)
+ 4. Include output filters